D.A.A.P.

 links to the college and School of Art

 websites.
-Around Ground

 Walk southwest of Ground Zero for gateways to models of the

-Cinergy Atrium sculptures, and the
+Cinergy Atrium sculptures, the

-Weston Art Gallery installation of "Twister".
+Weston Art Gallery installation of "Twister" and the

-"Fields," and the moiré screen sculptures fabricated at the
+"Fields" and the moiré screen sculptures fabricated at the

 To the North is the entrance to Intersculpt